Berlin Police need help identifying electronics thief

-Berlin, VT — The Berlin Police Department are searching for a male suspect who stole electronics from Walmart on January 9.
+Berlin, VT — The Berlin Police Department are searching for a man who allegedly stole electronics from a Walmart earlier this month.

-The suspect identified himself as “Lorenzo” to loss prevention but left before officers arrived to the scene.
+The suspect identified himself as “Lorenzo” to loss prevention but left before officers arrived.
 He was driving a black Hyundai Sonata with damage to the trunk and front end and a temporary license plate of 2937105.

 The suspect is described as a Hispanic male approximately 5’8” to 6’2” and weighs around 150 lbs.